Your privacy is important to us.

 - how we collect personal information

-- the kind of personal information we collect
+- the type of personal information we collect

-- how we use, and may share, your personal information
+- how we use and share your personal information

 - responsibility for personal information collected through linked third-party websites

 - how you can access/amend your personal information

 - how long we hold personal information; and